jjallaire/draftpod/src/components/guide/articles/faq.md

 Yes, Draftpod is free and will always remain so.
 We won't ever show adds, sell or share personal information, or charge a subscription fee of any kind.

-Draftpod was created by a group of software engineers that love to play Magic and even more-so love to draft.
-After trying various forms of 2 or 3 player draft (Winston Draft, etc.) and feeling like they were nowhere even close to "real" drafts, we wanted to find a better way.
+Draftpod was created by a group of software engineers that love to play Magic and even more so love to draft.
+After trying various forms of 2 and 3 player draft (Winston Draft, etc.) and feeling like they were nowhere even close to "real" drafts, we wanted to find a better way.
 We built Draftpod as a way of solving the problem of [drafting in small numbers](http://theendgamesblog.com/?p=5138) for ourselves, and hope that the rest of the Magic community also finds it useful.

 #### How are Draftpod card ratings derived?